-ET is also calculated weekly using tree specific measurements of applied water and soil moisture depletion to a depth of 9 feet for 15 sites in the FANJET set and 15 sites in the DRIP set.
-Due to the intensive effort of installation and weekly monitoring of these sites only 5 fertilizer treatments with 3 replications are monitored.
+ET is also calculated weekly using tree specific measurements of applied water and soil moisture depletion using a neutron probe (NP) to a depth of 9 feet for 20 sites in the FANJET set and 20 sites in the DRIP set.
+Individual water meters in the hoses irrigating these trees measure the water applied to that site.
+Due to the intensive effort of installation and weekly monitoring of these sites only 5 fertilizer treatments with 4 replications are monitored.
 These treatments are 125, 200, 275 and 350 lb/ac N from UAN32 fertigation with 200 lb/ac K (125 lb/ac from winter broadcast potassium sulfate and 75 lb/ac from fertigated potassium thiosulfate), and a fifth treatment with the same 275 lb/ac N but 300 lb/ac K (125 broadcast, 175 K thiosulfate).
 These treatments appear in the following figures and table as "125, 200, 275, 300 and 350".

-Results and discussion:
+Results and Discussion:

-Figure 1 shows weekly crop ET over the entire year from the meteorological estimates of latent heat flux (evaporation of water, which is basically ET) and soil moisture depletion by neutron probe (NP) plus applied water estimates of ET.
+Figure 1 shows weekly crop water use (evapotranspiration, Etc) over the entire year from the meteorological estimates of latent heat flux (evaporation of water, which is basically ET) and soil moisture depletion by neutron probe (NP) plus applied water estimates of ET.
 You'll notice the meteorological estimates closely follow the curve of the CIMIS ETo (potential evapotranspiration) while the NP estimates of ET jump up and down from one week to the next.
 This "saw tooth" pattern is due to the fact that the neutron probe does not adequately measure the moisture change in the top 3 to 5 inches of soil and, therefore, it doesn't record the additional stored water shortly after an irrigation when this zone is very wet, or the depletion of this moisture when it is very dry just before an irrigation.
 So when you add in the depth of applied water (measured by a small flowmeter in the hose and calculated over the wetted area) this method overestimates ET when soil moisture readings are made just after irrigation and underestimates ET when readings are taken just before the irrigation.
-However, if these weekly estimates are used as a cumulative sum over time and there is virtually no percolation of water below the rootzone at the measurement site (which is the case in this study area as shown by the lack of leaching of salts) then the cumulative NP estimate of ET should basically equal the applied irrigation plus additional moisture depletion and agree with the meteorological estimates of crop ET, which it does very nicely as shown in Figure 2.
-(During the season there is virtually no leaching past the 5 foot depth in the Fanjet block and none past 7 feet in the Drip block, with the average water content at these depths showing a slow decline over the season.

-Figure 1.
-Weekly Fanjet ET from eddy covariance (EC), surface renewal (SR) and neutron probe soil moisture depletion/applied water (NP) compared to the Belridge CIMIS ETo for 2009.
+Figure1.
+Weekly Fanjet ETc from meteorological estimate of heat flux (eddy covariance (EC), surface renewal (SR) methods) and neutron probe soil moisture depletion and applied water (NP) compared to the Belridge CIMIS ETo for 2009.